The Australian Autism Handbook

 Benison O’Reilly and I co-wrote the first edition of this essential handbook back in 2007 when reliable parent-friendly information about autism was almost impossible to find.
 We had combined experience in journalism and science and research but also lived experience as mothers of young boys diagnosed with autism.

-Now, in 2023, our boys are fully grown men who are a living testament that a diagnosis of autism is not a grim end to happiness and that family life continues on a different path but with no less fulfilment and reward.
+Now, our boys are fully grown men who are a living testament that a diagnosis of autism is not a grim end to happiness and that family life continues on a different path but with no less fulfilment and reward.

-Last year Ventura publisher Jane Curry, Benison and myself had witnessed the changes in attitudes to disability in society over the last few years.
+Ventura publisher Jane Curry, Benison and myself had witnessed the changes in attitudes to disability in society over the last few years.
 We realised that the Australian Autism Handbook needed to be revised and brought bang up to date for a new generation of Australian parents.

 What has changed in this fourth edition of the Australian Autism Handbook?